Cerno-AI/Cerno-Insight/README.md

-# Document Intelligence & Query System
+# Cerno Docs

-An advanced document processing and question-answering system that combines multiple retrieval strategies with state-of-the-art Language Models to extract precise answers from complex documents.
+A high-performance Retrieval-Augmented Generation (RAG) system for intelligent document processing and question-answering.
+Upload documents in multiple formats and ask questions to get precise, citation-backed answers using state-of-the-art Language Models and hybrid retrieval strategies.

-This is a readme that focuses on giving an overview of the project.
-For a more comprehensive look into how the system works, refer to [Explanation.md](./Explanation.md).
-To just start the app, run ```docker compose build``` and ```docker compose up --build -d```
+This README provides an overview of the project.
+For a comprehensive technical deep-dive, refer to [Explanation.md](./Explanation.md).
+To quickly start the app, run `docker compose build` and `docker compose up --build -d`

 ## Table of Contents